kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/build-constraints--tags@zmBYvecc5zSoLCinH68gc.md

 # Build Constraints & Tags

-Build constraints (also known as build tags) are special comments that control which files are included when building Go programs.
-They allow you to create platform-specific code, environment-specific builds, or feature toggles.
-Build constraints are placed at the top of Go files and use the `//go:build` directive (or the older `// +build` format).
-Common use cases include building different versions for different operating systems, architectures, or creating debug vs production builds.
-Understanding build constraints is essential for creating portable Go applications that can adapt to different environments and requirements.
+Special comments controlling which files are included when building.
+Use `//go:build` directive for platform-specific code, environment builds, or feature toggles.
+Common for different OS/architectures or debug vs production builds.
+Essential for portable Go applications.